 A matter of minutes away is The Watch Gallery, which is quite a different watch beast to Antiquorum.
 Physically a smaller shop, but with more watches on display, it deals solely with pre-owned, both modern and vintage, and has proven to be a source of the odd vintage Omega for many a person.
 Their website is also kept up to date, with new arrivals listed.
 337 Little Collins St Melbourne VIC 3000 Phone :+613 9670 4233

 A brief train or tram ride will take you to Armadale Watch Gallery in South Yarra.
 Having visited their previous premises once, their current premises is a lot larger and brighter.
 Shonie at Armidale was very engaging, so we ended up chatting for a while, and he was happy for me to take some photos.
-He stocks a wider range of pre-owned (vintage and modern) watches than the other two dealers, and has a newsletter that you can sign up for.
+He stocks a wider range of pre-owned (vintage and modern) watches than the other two dealers, and has a newsletter for which you can sign up.

 [Update 2015 : Armadale Watch Gallery is now called European Watch Gallery and has moved to 83 Collins St, next door to Rolex]

 An outer Melbourne dealer that I did not get the chance to visit is Ferntree Gully Watch & Clock, who specialise in vintage pieces, often military, but whose online stock is much smaller than that of the other three.
 As was the case when I did my Hong Kong post mentioned above, I do want to note that I haven’t personally bought any watches from any of the dealers I have visited, so don’t ask me about my own experiences.
 However, unlike Hong Kong, I do know people who have purchased from all of these Melbourne dealers.
 Happy watch shopping!
 PS: Dear Melbournians – as my knowledge of Melbourne is still a bit scratchy, please do include any dealers I have inadvertently missed out in the ‘comments’ section.